Nexus Concordat. Gold dragon in a hexagonal frame beside the wordmark.

 Executive summary

 The technology.
-A Neurochemical Cascade Architecture (NCA) for AI language models, with biology-grounded conductance gating (34 functional heads across four tiers), pharmacokinetic decay modeling, and a hash-verifiable specialist composition layer.
-Four pending USPTO applications (63/939,190; 63/962,385; 63/988,485; 64/034,536).
-Implemented in Scyla, a proprietary biology-native compiler wholly owned by Nexus Concordat.
+A Neurochemical Cascade Architecture (NCA) for AI language models with biology-grounded conductance gating (34 functional heads across four tiers), pharmacokinetic decay modeling on ten antagonistic neurochemical dimensions, and a hash-verifiable specialist composition layer.
+Four USPTO provisional applications on file (63/939,190; 63/962,385; 63/988,485; 64/034,536).
+Non-provisional consolidation in preparation under the title The Architecture of the Digital Mind.
+Implemented in Scyla, a proprietary biology-native compiler wholly owned by Nexus Concordat, Inc.

 Operational state.
-A live specialist cell (cardiac_gen3) serves inference behind a signed manifest verifiable by SHA-256 against a public registry at /cell-demo.html.
-A second specialist substrate (psych_gen1) is in active training on license-clean public corpus with per-source provenance manifests.
-The architecture is patent-pending and the runtime is in production.
+A live specialist cell (cardiac_gen3) serves inference behind a signed manifest verifiable by SHA-256 against a public registry at nexusneurodata.com/cell-demo.html.
+A second specialist substrate (psych_gen1) has 51.5 million tokens loaded, vanilla baseline training in progress on a local RTX A5000.
+The vets PTSD subset of that corpus is the training target for the veterans PTSD cell (vets_ptsd_v1) that will be the Waypoints MVP.

 Application answers, Page 1 of 4 · PLACEHOLDER DRAFTS